-The overall P&C industry expense ratio for 2007 was approximately 29.2%.18 For insurers who predominantly write auto insurance, the ratio was about 27.9%.19 ICBC believes that the automobile insurance expense ratio for the industry would be lower than the overall P&C expense ratio and that ICBC's expense ratio is lower than the industry average due to its ability to achieve economies of scale, the benefits of integrated operations, and lower marketing, underwriting, acquisition and general administration costs.
-The 2008 outlook expense ratio of 19.0% is better than the target primarily due to higher than plan premiums earned, and lower than plan operating expenses.
+The overall P&C industry expense ratio for 2008 was approximately 29.7%.
+For insurers who predominantly write auto insurance, the ratio was about 28.3%.
+ICBC believes that the automobile insurance expense ratio for the industry would be lower than the overall P&C expense ratio and that ICBC's expense ratio is lower than the industry average due to its ability to achieve economies of scale, the benefits of integrated operations, and lower marketing, underwriting, acquisition and general administration costs.

+For 2008, the expense ratio of 18.8% was consistent with 2007 and better than the 2008 target primarily due to higher than plan premiums earned and lower than plan operating expenses.
 ICBC continues to demonstrate its commitment to operating efficiently and managing costs effectively.

 As part of its operations, ICBC incurs non-insurance expenses in providing driver licensing, vehicle registration and licensing, and government fine collection.
-The non-insurance expense ratio represents the ratio of the operations and administration costs of ICBC's non-insurance business to total insurance premium dollars earned.
+The noninsurance expense ratio represents the ratio of the operations and administration costs of ICBC's non-insurance business to total insurance premium dollars earned.
+ICBC has been working on a number of initiatives pertaining to driver licensing security and service, including new digital picture identification technology and facial recognition, and the development of new, more secure driver licences.
 Managing these costs closely ensures ICBC remains an efficient provider of these services on behalf of government.

-The 2009 - 2011 targets reflect higher insurance and non-insurance expense ratios mainly due to higher operating costs required for general inflationary increases, suppliers' increased costs, support of government priorities, and reinvestment into the business.
+The 2009 - 2011 targets reflect higher insurance and noninsurance expense ratios mainly due to higher operating costs required for general inflationary increases, suppliers' increased costs, support of government priorities, and reinvestment into the business.
 Higher acquisition costs are also expected in the future years, resulting from the Strategic Accord with ICBC's broker partners.
 In addition, the increase in premium dollars earned is expected to be more moderate, reflecting a slowdown in the growth of policies in the 2009 - 2011 period.